joinpursuit/practice_unit_3/README.md

 - **Pictures**
   - GET `/pictures` - Get all pictures.
   - GET `/pictures/albums/:id` - Get all pictures for a single album.
-  - POST `/pictures` - Add single picture.
+  * - POST `/pictures/albums/:id` - Add single picture. into picture's file based on album id. add albumid and url
   - DELETE `/pictures/:id` - Delete single picture.

 The responses from your Express app should have three keys: `status`, `message`, and `body`.
 For example, when I send a GET request for a single user, I should get back something that looks like this: